joefagan/age_docs/index.md

   <tr>
    <td>graph_name
    </td>
-   <td>Name of the graph to be created
+   <td>Name of the graph to be deleted
    </td>
   </tr>
   <tr>
    <td>cascade
    </td>
-   <td>A boolean that will not drop the graph if any data remains in the graph.
+   <td>A boolean that will will delete labels and data that depend on the graph.
    </td>
   </tr>
 </table>